Eggs as food: Preservation

 Another method is to make pickled eggs, by boiling them first and immersing them in a mixture of vinegar, salt, and spices, such as ginger or allspice.
-Frequently, beetroot juice is added to impart a red color to the eggs.
+Beetroot juice is frequently added to impart a red color to the eggs.
 If the eggs are immersed in it for a few hours, the distinct red, white, and yellow colors may be seen when the eggs are sliced.
 If marinated for several days or more, the red color will reach the yolk.
 If the eggs are marinated in the mixture for several weeks or more, the vinegar will dissolve much of the shell's calcium carbonate and penetrate the egg, making it acidic enough to inhibit the growth of bacteria and molds.
 Pickled eggs made this way generally keep for a year or more without refrigeration.